 Maneuvering information, closest point of approach (CPA), time to closest point of approach (TCPA) and other navigation information, more accurate and more timely than information available from an automatic radar plotting aid, could also be available.
 Display information previously available only to modern Vessel Traffic Service operations centers could now be available to every AIS-equipped ship.

 With this information, you could call any ship over VHF radiotelephone by name, rather than by “ship off my port bow” or some other imprecise means.
 Or you could dial it up directly using GMDSS equipment.
 Or you could send to the ship, or receive from it, short safety-related email messages.The AIS is a shipboard broadcast system that acts like a transponder, operating in the VHF maritime band, that is capable of handling well over 4,500 reports per minute and updates as often as every two seconds.
 It uses Self-Organizing Time Division Multiple Access (SOTDMA) technology to meet this high broadcast rate and ensure reliable ship-to-ship operation.

 Class A AIS vs. Class B AIS

-Class B AIS (Automatic Identification System) transponders operate using Carrier-Sense TDMA (CSTDMA) broadcast mode and transmit information every 30 to 180 seconds at a power level of 2 watts.
-Static data, such as the vessel’s name, is transmitted every 6 minutes.
+Class B AIS transponders operate using Carrier-Sense TDMA (CSTDMA) broadcast mode and transmit at a power level of 2 watts.
+Dynamic data is transmitted every 30 to 180 seconds, while static data is transmitted every 6 minutes.
 A DSC receiver and heading are optional.
-Transmitting safety-related text messages is optional and they can only be pre-configured into Class B AIS transponders.
+Transmitting safety-related text messages is also optional, and only available if pre-configured into the Class B AIS transponder.

 Class A AIS and Class B AIS Characteristics